Becksteinlab/imd-workshop-2024/README.md

 # Post-workshop

 If you are interested in using our tools, please feel free to reach out for support, bug reports, or for sharing your ideas!

 The best way to reach us is on the [MDAnalysis Discord](https://discord.gg/fXTSfDJyxE) in the '#streaming' channel.
 You can also reach out via email (workshops@mdanalysis.org)

+## Workshop recording and materials

+* You can watch the [MDAnalysis Streaming Online Workshop Recording](https://www.youtube.com/watch?v=fjBTvnEADGs) from the MDAnalysis channel on YouTube.
+* All workshop materials are available in _this_ repository and are linked from the [Workshop Agenda](#workshop-agenda), including presentations and code.
-Below, we provide instructions for using the simulation engines integrated with IMDv3 capability.
+* Below, we provide instructions for using the simulation engines integrated with IMDv3 capability.
+You can either use *docker images* (for GROMACS and LAMMPS) or *build your own version* (GROMACS, LAMMPS, NAMD).

 ## Using IMDv3-compatible simulation engines